-To find a perfectly ripe honeydew, make sure the rind is a soft yellow, smooth and waxy, rather than green and tough.
+To find a perfectly ripe honeydew, make sure the rind is pale yellow, smooth, and waxy, rather than green and tough.
 When you press on the bottom of the melon, it should feel soft and springy.
 Honeydew enthusiasts insist the flavor is worth the effort.
 If you’re not a fan, it may be time to reconsider.
 The fruit may soothe indigestion, help reduce blood pressure, and lower your risk of type 2 diabetes.

 The Anti-Inflammatory Properties of Honeydew